 - Take my own lunch into work every day and drink water and the free drinks provided in the kitchen.
 Snack on the free fruit available and snacks people graciously share at the Avon snack corner (it’s a famous spot in the HarperCollins office!)

 - Look for free activities rather than paid-for options. i.e. swap the coffee shop writing session for an outdoor coffee session with homemade coffee and a park bench.
 Ask people around for dinner rather than going out to a cafe/restaurant.

 - Cut out unhealthy snacks I purchase regularly: for this month I am also giving up fizzy drinks and bags of chocolate.
 This might actually be the real challenge for me.

 - Sell things!
 I have a shit ton of books and this is only growing as I get more and more books from work so it’s time to start selling them.

 - Make lists of things that I want to buy rather than buy them immediately.
 Review the list at the end of the month and see if I truly need them, or even still want them.

-Let’s see how we do with this… I’ll be summing up my results at the end of the month, as I did with previous challenges, and I’ll be honest about how it went.
+Let’s see how we do with this… I’ll be summing up the results of No Spend July at the end of the month.
+As I did with previous challenges.
+And I’ll be honest about how it went.

 Here’s hoping it all goes well and I feel more financially stable at the end of the month.